sachinHansak/Real-Time-Story-Script-Generating-Agent-MCP-Server-for-Video-Generation-/README.md

 ***

-# Realtime News MCP Server
+# Realtime News/Information MCP Server on Any Topic

 This repository contains a simple Model Context Protocol (MCP) server that exposes tools for fetching realtime news information and generating video-ready scripts from that news.